priyankapakhale/library-management-app/README.md

 ## Architecture

-The Project Name follows a microservices architecture to achieve scalability, maintainability, and flexibility.
-The main components of the system include:

 - **HomePage**: This component contains the header and wrapper for showing books list.
 The header consists of app name, searchbox for filtering books, and a cart button
 - **Book**: This component displays all info about a book consistsing of title, author, genre and description with borrow action button
 - **BorrowedBook**: This component shows list of borrowed books by user in a popup